opentrack/opentrack/README.md

 Don't be afraid to submit an **issue/feature request** if you have any problems!
 We're a friendly bunch.

+### Alpha Spectrum filter tuning

+For the new Alpha Spectrum filter parameter guide, see [filter-alpha-spectrum/README.md](filter-alpha-spectrum/README.md).

 ## Tracking input

 - PointTracker by Patrick Ruoff, FreeTrack-like light points